What is a belt lipectomy?

 carefully.
 This will improve your chances of a smooth recovery.

 You will see the results of your surgery right away.
-They will last if you keep a
+They will often last if you keep

-stable weight.
-If you are not happy with the results of your surgery, talk with your
+a stable weight.
+If you aren't happy with your surgery results, talk with your surgeon.

 The name of the test or procedure